grafana/plugin-tools/docusaurus/docs/tutorials/ui-extensions/register-an-extension.md

 ### Hide a component in certain conditions

-This is nothing new for developers working with React, just return `null` from your component in order to not render anything (to hide it).
+Simply return `null` from your component in order to not render anything and thereby hide the component.

 ```tsx
 import { usePluginContext, PluginExtensionPoints } from '@grafana/data';